vishak-kavalur/visitor-management/docs/user-guide.md

 1. Navigate to "Dashboard" or "Visits" in the sidebar
 2. Locate pending visits in the list
 3. Click the "Approve" or "Reject" button for each visit
-4. For approved visits, the visitor will be notified
+4. For approved visits, the visitor and host will receive real-time notifications

 ## Admin Guide